technoactive/getloxoneip/README.md

 # getloxoneip
-- Return Loxone Miniserver external IP address and port.
+- Returns Loxone Miniserver external IP address and port.
 - Works with Miniserver and Miniserver Gen1.